The story of the 1994 Fairchild Hospital Shooting.

 I stopped the gunman but I am not the only “hero” of this story.
 Several people on the grounds and behind the walls of the hospital acted selflessly.
 Their actions saved lives and yet of the hundreds of people at the hospital, few escaped injury.
 Those who weren’t physically wounded suffered the psychological effects of trauma.
 As I discovered years afterward, I had prepared for the lethal force encounter but I was not prepared for the aftermath.

-This is the story of the events before, during and after the shooting at the Fairchild Air Force Base hospital, an example of what happens when warnings go unheeded.
+This is the story of the events before, during and after the shooting at the Fairchild Air Force Base hospital.

 Other books I recommend: